North Branch Correctional Institution: Notable incidents

 In March 2008, several inmates were injured in what was deemed excessive use of force at the NBCI.
 These inmates had allegedly been assaulted by North Branch staff shortly after transfer to the facility from nearby Roxbury Correctional Institution after being uncooperative and violent towards RCI officers.
 This incident led to six NBCI officers being fired and assault charges being filed.

 Several homicides have occurred since operations began.
 On February 10, 2013, an inmate was found dead in his cell in what was described as an apparent homicide.
 An inmate's death in January at a Baltimore hospital was ruled a homicide.
-The inmate had been assaulted by another inmate at NBCI the previous November.
+He had been assaulted by another inmate at NBCI the previous November.
 An inmate was found dead in his cell on September 27, 2012, after an apparent strangulation.
 This led to the indictment of his cellmate on murder charges in January 2013.
 On December 8, 2011, an inmate was found unresponsive in his cell.
 His death was ruled a homicide by strangulation.

 On Monday May 8, 2013, an inmate stabbed a correctional officer several times in the head, neck and upper torso at around 8:40am.
-Officials with the Maryland Department of Public Safety and Correctional Services said the officer, who is in his 30s and a four-year DPSCS veteran, was taken by ambulance to Western Maryland Regional Medical Center with non-life threatening injuries.
+Officials with the Maryland Department of Public Safety and Correctional Services said the officer, who was in his 30s, and a four-year DPSCS veteran, were taken by ambulance to Western Maryland Regional Medical Center with non-life threatening injuries.